How to get the House of Gucci look

 “Anyone who wants to dress like Patrizia would have to wear the jewels,” Yates said.
 “It was the jewels that really did seal it.
 You know, she’d have big earrings and lots of necklaces instead of a subtle, tasteful approach.”

-Her penchant for luxury never abated, to the point that when she was escorted to prison, Reggiani allegedly tried to leave the house in dark sunglasses and a fur coat.
+Reggiani’s penchant for luxury never abated, to the point that when she was escorted to prison, she allegedly tried to leave the house in dark sunglasses and a fur coat.

-Speaking to The Guardian, former police officer Carmine Gallo, explained he was the one who told her such a look was inappropriate.
+Speaking to The Guardian, former police officer Carmine Gallo explained that he was the one who had told her such a look was inappropriate.

-“I told her: ‘Look, you’re going to prison and this fur coat is hugely expensive’,” he said.
-“And so we left the coat with her mother and I lent her my green jacket, which she promised to give back.”
+“I told her: ‘Look, you’re going to prison and this fur coat is hugely expensive,’” he said.
+“And so we left the coat with her mother, and I lent her my green jacket, which she promised to give back.”

-Reggiani might not have kept her promise - Gallo hasn’t seen his jacket since - but her impact on the fashion world remains a seismic one if House of Gucci has anything to say about it.
+Reggiani might not have kept her promise – Gallo hasn’t seen his jacket since – but her impact on the fashion world remains a seismic one, if House of Gucci has anything to say about it.

 If you find yourself avidly searching for ways to recreate her opulent aesthetic, look no further.
 Get the House of Gucci look with our outfit suggestions below.